homiedopie/beberlei.de/drafts/service_layers_mistakes__no_central_dispatching.rst

 - The dispatcher also allows us to add or remove concerns later at one central location without having to change all the service layer code.

+- The framework we use can be very simple as long it fullfils the major requirement to be easily compatible to the dispatcher approach.

-We have introduced another layer of indirection though and it might not make much sense to call methods of the dispatcher inside controller actions if we don't have too.
-For example a REST or SOAP API could just use the dispatching and services directly and map the HTTP request to it based on convention.
+How do we use this dispatcher in our MVC framework though?
+Instead of using controllers/actions a REST or SOAP API could just use the dispatching and services directly and map the HTTP request to it based on convention.
+This would be a real win and simplify the framework-glue code considerably.

 In a web-application however this is not so simple.
 We need to send redirects, manage session state and handle request and response data, which often requires one specific controller-action for each command.
-But with some experimentation it might be possible to achieve a much higher re-use here.
+With some experimentation it might be possible to achieve a much higher re-use here, but it might fail as well.

 That brings us to the downside of the dispatcher approach:

 - We need some additional code and extra classes, which might be too much for small applications and the indirection of handling cross-cutting concerns might confuse teammates.

 - Having the dispatcher object inside controllers feels strange from the MVC point of view, it doesn't really fit.
 It also still may require implementing